-An esteemed Savile Row tailor, Huntsman has an extraordinary history that stretches back over 170 years creating impeccable bespoke suiting for a discerning clientele that includes nobility, royalty, statesmen and iconic Hollywood stars.
+An esteemed Savile Row tailor, Huntsman has an extraordinary history that stretches back over 170 years in which it has created impeccable bespoke suiting for a discerning clientele that includes nobility, royalty, statesmen and iconic Hollywood stars.

 Integrity, excellence, craftsmanship and style has defined the Huntsman suit for generations – standards which are still maintained today.
 With an uncompromising commitment to excellence, Huntsman’s unique legacy includes an impressive list of patrons renowned for their sartorial style such as Clark Gable, Cecil Beaton, Winston Churchill, Gregory Peck, Coco Chanel, Katharine Hepburn, Lucian Freud and Alexander McQueen.

 With an attention to detail that has seen it through over 200 years of tailoring, Henry Poole takes pride in the fact that each and every piece of its clothing is made individually by tailors on its Savile Row premises.
 Its crest reads ‘By Special Appointment to the Late Emperor Napoleon III’ – so you know they’ve got a serious seal of approval.